-Fond du Lac Tribal and Community College offers a short-term Paraprofessional Educator certificate and a complete associate-level degree paraprofessional program.
-These two programs provide a range of training opportunities and offer flexibility designed to meet the needs of students.
+Fond du Lac Tribal and Community College offers a short-term Paraprofessional Educator certificate.
+This program provides a range of training opportunities and offers flexibility designed to meet the needs of students.

-The current job market is growing and indicates solid prospects for the future.
-Individuals possessing appropriate certifications and credentials can look forward to brighter job opportunities and higher wages.
-Statistics indicate that paraprofessional educators with more training and higher decrees earn significantly higher salaries and benefits than employees with less training.
+The current job market indicates solid prospects for the future.
+Individuals possessing appropriate certifications and credentials can look forward to job opportunities.
+Statistics indicate that paraprofessional educators with more training and higher degrees earn significantly higher salaries and benefits than employees with less training.

 The Paraprofessional Educator program is designed to meet the requirements of the No Child Left Behind Act, providing students the opportunity to become employed in a variety of educational settings.
 School districts may have established local paraprofessional requirements, so students are advised to contact local school districts for specific educational requirements for paraprofessional educator positions.